 Bordering the Swiss Alps, Piedmont is a picturesque and historically-rich region in the Northwest of Italy.
 Roughly 1 hour south of the capital city, Turin, in the province of Cuneo, you’ll find the rolling hills of the Langhe.
 Recognised by UNESCO’s World Heritage, in part for its outstanding living testimony to winegrowing and winemaking tradition, the Langhe features prominently in the writings of writer Beppe Fenoglio and novelist Cesare Pavese.
-The past 40 years have seen the regions most prominent DOCG’s, Barolo and Barbaresco, skyrocket to stratospheric acclaim.
-With land prices in Barolo reaching as much as €2.5m per hectare in the most prestigious crus, expansion is difficult even for established winemaking families.
-That being said, nestled between Cannubi and Vignane, in the cru of Preda, having acquired experience with some of the worlds greatest winemakers, Tom Myers is finding his feet, working the land, and intending to make great wine for decades to come.
-What he lacks in formal training he more than makes up for in practical experience, having worked everywhere from Benjamin Leroux to Dr. Loosen.
-I spoke with Tom about his journey thus far, Cantina D’Arcy and the future.
+The past 40 years have seen the wines of Barolo and Barbaresco propelled to stratospheric acclaim.
+With land prices in the most prestigious cru reaching as much as €2.5m per hectare, acquisition is difficult, even for established winemaking families.
+Nevertheless, nestled between Cannubi and Vignane, in the cru of Preda, having gained experience with some of the worlds greatest winemakers, Tom Myers is finding his feet, working the land, and already making vivacious inspiring wines.
+What he lacks in ‘formal training’, he makes up for in practical experience and well-grounded vision.
+This is the story of Cantina D’Arcy.

-New Zealand native Myers, despite having no prior intention of working in either the hospitality or wine industry, found himself working in a restaurant straight out of high school.
-At the time, sommeliers were a rarity in New Zealand; however, Tom was working at Craggy Range’s adjoining restaurant and so somewhat serendipitously was privy to a solid wine programme from the offset.
-He instantly gravitated toward wine and begun saving to travel around Europe, with his experience in hospitality proving to be useful leverage.
-The first stop was Gerrard Basset’s Hotel du Vin in Royal Tunbridge Wells, where classical reference points were commonplace and days off were spent in the local wine shop drinking great bottles.
+Despite having never thought of working in either the hospitality sector or the wine industry, New Zealand native, Tom Myers, found himself waiting in a restaurant straight out of high school.
+At the time, sommeliers were rare in New Zealand; however, Tom had worked at Craggy Range’s adjoining restaurant and so was privy to a reasonably robust wine programme from the offset.
+Myers gravitated toward wine, saving to travel around Europe, using his experience in hospitality as useful leverage.
+His first stop was Gerrard Basset’s Hotel du Vin in Royal Tunbridge Wells, where classical reference points were commonplace and days off were spent in the local wine shop drinking landmark bottles.

 Between 2013 and 2016 Myers soaked up every piece of experience he possibly could, travelling to again to New Zealand, Australia, Burgundy, Chablis, Jura, the Mosel, and Southern Rhone, assisting throughout the year with some of the worlds best producers.
 This includes, but is not limited to, Benjamin Leroux, d’Angerville, Comte Armand, Domaine du Pelican, Alain Graillot, Dr. Loosen, Place of Changing Winds, Bindi and Pyramid Valley.
 Myers tells me that Leroux, Maxime Graillot and Robert Walters have been particularly influential figures in his own personal growth, this not to say many others were not.

-While living and working in Burgundy, Tom had sporadically visited the Langhe, and in 2013, while still working in Burgundy he met his now partner, Carlotta Rinaldi.
-Shortly after this relationship began, circa 2015, the Langhe became Tom’s home.
+While working in Burgundy, Tom had visited Langhe, and in 2013, he met his now partner, Carlotta Rinaldi.
+Shortly after their relationship began, Langhe would become Tom’s home.
 Starting out as friends, the pair’s relationship quickly blossomed.
-Both their friendship and current relationship led to Tom to spend time working for Giuseppe, where he had gained invaluable insight into working with Nebbiolo.
-Myers had also visited Bartello Mascarello, which he described as a special place.
-Even amongst a good crowd, both Mascarello and Giuseppe Rinaldi stand out as excellent.
+This blossoming relationship led Tom to spend time working at Rinaldi, where he would gain invaluable insight into working with Nebbiolo.
+Myers had also visited Bartello Mascarello, which he describes as a special place.
+Among a good crowd, Mascarello and Rinaldi stand out as exceptional.

-Preda covers the end of a ridge, with vines spreading over both sides, meaning the cru boasts a variety of exposures.
-Myers plot is an east-facing 8500sqm plot, 7550 planted to Nebbiolo for Barolo and 6 rows of Dolcetto.
-From a geological perspective, Allessandro Masnaghetti points out that sandy Sant’Agata Fossil Marls are prominent here, except for an outcrop of Diano Sandstones at the top of the ridge, while the soils on the western slope are prevalently evolved.
-Whilst Tom is renting the site, he has full autonomy over the viticulture.
+Preda spans the end of a ridge, with vines spreading over both sides, meaning the crus exposure varies.
+Tom’s plot is east-facing, 7550 vines planted to Nebbiolo—for Barolo—and 6 rows to Dolcetto.
+Allessandro Masnaghetti points notes that sandy Sant’Agata Fossil Marls are prominent in Preda, except for an outcrop of Diano sandstones at the top of the ridge, while the soils on the western slope are more evolved.
+Although Tom has a rental agreement, he has full autonomy over the viticulture.
 His approach is simple, organic and respectful, aiming to promote biodiversity but recognising any real change will take years, with a period of roughly 8 years before it really becomes an expression of his desires.
 He tells me that whilst there is a little less fruit sweetness than a cru such as Brunate, the site still receives a lot of light, and particularly where the Nebbiolo is planted there is a lot of wind meaning it is a little less humid with the vines losing dew earlier in the morning, so quality and ripeness remains excellent.

-Together, we also contemplated the modern against classical debate which rages on in Barolo, which we both agreed is a somewhat unhelpful dichotomy.
+Further, we contemplated the modern vs. traditional debate which rages on in Barolo, a debate we both agreed draws a somewhat unhelpful dichotomy.
 The great producers of Barolo have found a middle ground, they have welcomed change but retained tradition where it makes sense to them.
 They do what is best for wine, something Chiara Boschis reiterated to me on a recent visit, winemaking must evolve vintage by vintage, Benjamin Leroux has also advocated this.
 While he himself is firmly in the large barrel camp, Tom does note that this does not necessarily dictate style itself, referring to Sottimano who produce remarkably fresh wines in small barrels.

-I asked for the inspiration behind the estate’s name, Tom tells me that D’Arcy was his maternal Grandmothers name, herself growing up as a farm girl in northwestern Australia, a homage to her identity, a sense of attachment to a place important to his heritage.
-Myers is a well-travelled man, we spoke for close to two hours, his ethos resonated effortlessly, his approachable and open nature obvious.
+Cantina D’Arcy takes it name from Tom’s maternal grandmother, herself having grown up as a farm girl in northwestern Australia.
+The eponymous estate is a homage to her identity, a sense of attachment to a place important to Tom’s heritage.
+Myers is a well-travelled man, his ethos resonates effortlessly with what I consider valuable, his approachable and open nature are warm and inviting.
 Rather humbly, Myers acknowledges that his first vintage may not be perfect, speaking honestly and practically he notes that realising your vision when constrained from a resource perspective is not always easy.
 Cantina D’Arcy first vintage will be 2020, with Barolo being released 38 months following, his first bottles will be in our hands in January 2024.
-There are few winemakers with a CV quite like Toms, having worked with some of the greatest winemakers in the world, having experience in a wide variety of jobs across various regions, I am certain we can expect great things from Cantina D’Arcy in the future.
+There are few young winemakers with a CV quite like Toms, having worked with some of the greatest winemakers in the world, having experience in a wide variety of jobs across various regions, I am certain we can expect great things from Cantina D’Arcy in the future.